Jump to Navigation

 • Variation and enforcement of orders

-If the parties are unable to resolve their matter at the FCC, they can proceed to trial.
+If the parties are unable to resolve their matter at the FCC, they can proceed to a trial.
 At a trial, the court will hear evidence and review documents from each party.
-Each party can also call other witnesses, which may include other professionals, including teachers, doctors, accountants or others.
+Each party can also call other witnesses, which may include other professionals, such as teachers, doctors, accountants or others.

 Supreme Court of British Columbia

-The Supreme Court handles family law cases under Canada's Divorce Act and British Columbia's Family Relations Act (FRA).
+The Supreme Court handles family law cases under Canada’s Divorce Act and British Columbia’s Family Law Act (FLA).
 The Supreme Court deals with all of the same matters that the Provincial Court can address, as well as:

-As in Provincial Court, the parties may be asked to attend a conference, which is referred to as a Judicial Case Conference presided over by a judge, in an attempt to settle or narrow the issues before going to trial.
+As in Provincial Court, the parties may be asked to attend a Judicial Case Conference (JCC), that is presided over by a Judge in an attempt to settle or narrow the issues before going to trial.

 Supreme Court of Canada